aswinkaliesgit/Dataflow_architecture/README.md

-# Demonstration of DataFlow Architecture in a simulated Hardware
+# Demonstration of DataFlow Architecture using ADD op

 ## Description